 - Kid/Pet Friendly: often

 - Prey Drive: low

 - Registered?: aca

 Did You Know?

-Toy Australian Shepherds have an easygoing nature and a playful personality.
-They are often described as “perpetual puppies”.
-They are loyal to their families and tend to be very affectionate.
-They get along fabulously with children and other dogs.
-Toy Aussies can be reserved with strangers, but do not usually exhibit shyness or aggression unless they are poorly socialized.
+Toy Aussies also tend to get along fabulously with children and other dogs.
+They can be reserved with strangers, but do not usually exhibit shyness or aggression unless they are poorly socialized.

 The Toy Aussie is a highly adaptable dog breed.
 They do well in apartments as long as they get enough exercise and mental stimulation.
 They will also adapt just as well to larger homes with room to roam.

 As with any dog breed, they are sensitive to extreme heat or cold.
 Due to their small size, they may need a little extra insulation to help keep them warm as the temperatures drop.
 They are also happiest when they are with their family, so they do not like to be left alone for long periods of time.